lukereding/book_notes/guides_for/meetings.md

 The leader of the meeting should be vigilant about making sure partcipants are participating in such a way that the meeting is constantly moving towards the intended goal of the meeting.
 When participants get hung up on details or side-tracked, it's important that the meeting leader rein them back in.

+### before the meeting ends:

+#### 1. summarize the meeting

+Often, over the course of the discussion, people can get confused over what was actually decided during the meeting.
+You really don't want everyone in the meeting leaving with different ideas about what happened.
+So before the meeting ends, summarized what happened or what you decided.
+What's the takeaway from the meeting?
+Say it and/or write it down so that it's clear to everyone.
+Then:

-### identify the DRI for each action item
+#### 2. identify the DRI for each action item

 At the end of the meeting, you probably have some follow-ups or next steps.
 The person running the meeting should be keeping track of these.
 At the end of the meeting, the person running the meeting should: (1) restate what the action items are and (2) ensure that each has been tagged _to a specific person_ to get done.

 Even in cases where the next steps have been made explicit at the end of the meeting, I've rarely seen a specific person been assigned each action item.
 Listing the action items without identifying who is accountable is pointless.
-It creates uncertaintly and in my most results in work not getting done.
+It creates uncertainty and in my most results in work not getting done.

-The idea of a DRI (directly responsbile individual) comes from Apple but the same idea can be seen in other companies under different names or concepts.
+The idea of a DRI (directly responsible individual) comes from Apple but the same idea can be seen in other companies under different names or concepts.